patrick-nw/xaos/README.md

 Many keys do many functions:
 - h for help (TAB to navigate, ESC to exit back out)
 - +/- cycle colors by one step
-- y cycles colors continuously (TRY THIS)
+- y/Y cycles colors continuously (TRY THIS)
 - a toggles autopilot navigation (TRY THIS)
 - o toggles rotation (Cool, but sometimes loses its way when combined with autopilot)
 - f changes fill-coloring mode
 - i changes the plane
 - q to quit
+- esc - backs out of most menus
+- A-Z - Most capital letters trigger different formulas/functions...
+Experiment!

 These toggles and controls work in combination with each other.
 (Try "a+y")